 Having a business website opens your company to more opportunities.
 Unlike your brick and mortar store which is limited by local customers, a website with eCommerce capabilities literally opens a world of customers to you. an online website builder, whether it is free or a premium version makes this possible.

 The market is now full of free and premium tools individuals without any coding experience can use to create their business website.
 In 2010, Small Business Trends compiled a list of its top seven website building platforms.
-But a lot has changed since then, and so, here’s an update, a listing of 2018’s top 20 free website builders.
+But a lot has changed since then, and so, here’s an update, a listing of 2018’s top 20 free business website builders.

 20 Free Website Builders